Alexander Bublik: 2016: Futures titles and first ATP wins

 Bublik began 2016 ranked World No. 964.
 He won his first Futures title in Doha in April 2016, followed by titles in Moscow, St. Petersburg, and Sweden.

 Bublik made his ATP main-draw debut at the 2016 St. Petersburg Open, where he received wildcards into both the singles and doubles main draw.

-Bublik qualified for the Kremlin Cup, where he notched the biggest win of his career, upsetting the top seed and world No. 13 Roberto Bautista Agut in straight sets in the round of 16.
+Bublik qualified for the Kremlin Cup, where he notched the biggest win of his career, upsetting Roberto Bautista Agut in straight sets in the round of 16.
 He then lost a tight three-set match to the eventual champion Pablo Carreño Busta.

 In November 2016, Bublik announced that he would represent Kazakhstan.

-By the end of the year, Bublik's ranking had skyrocketed 759 places to No. 205.
+By the end of the year, Bublik's ranking had skyrocketed to No. 205.

 2017: Two Challenger titles and top-100 breakthrough

-After qualifying for the Australian Open, Bublik defeated 16th-seeded Lucas Pouille in his first Grand Slam match.
+After qualifying for the Australian Open, Bublik defeated 16th-seeded Lucas Pouille in his first Grand Slam tournament match.

-In February, Bublik won his first Challenger title at the Morelos Open, defeating Nicolas Jarry in the final.
+In February, Bublik won his first Challenger title at the Morelos Open, defeating Nicolás Jarry in the final.

 At Wimbledon, Bublik received a spot in the main draw as a lucky loser.
 He was defeated by world No. 1 Andy Murray in his first Wimbledon appearance.

 Bublik won his second Challenger title in Aptos.
 In September, after making the semifinals of a Challenger tournament in Istanbul, Bublik broke into the top 100 for the first time, reaching a career-high ranking of No. 95.